FrenchMasterSword/cyberstuff/README.md

 The public key is comprised of `n` and `e`
 The private key is comprised of `n` and `d`

-      The actual nature (definition) of the keys might vary ; but these are what each person need to encrypt and decrypt:
+      The actual nature (definition) of the keys might vary ; but these are what each person needs to encrypt and decrypt:

 If you name `P` the plain text of the message you intend to encrypt, and `C` its encrypted counterpart: